Christ Church Watney Street (1841 – 1951)

 are four documents from his time, showing him to be an astute and well-organised pastor:

-James Maconechy (Vicar 1868-71) was a Balliol man, who came from curacies in Sonning (Reading), Kensington and St George Hanover Square (where Quekett thought he had been going!)
-His first challenge was a noisy congregation, with young people courting invisibly in the high-backed gallery pews, and sidesmen struggling to keep order.
+James Maconechy (Vicar 1868-71) was the son of James Maconechy MD (1796-1866), member of the Faculty of Physicians and Surgeons in Glasgow, a literary author and for 23 years editor of the (long-defunct) journal the Glasgow Courier.
+After Balliol, he served curacies in Sonning (Reading), Kensington and St George Hanover Square (where William Quekett thought he had been going!) before his appointment here.
+His first challenge in the East End was a noisy congregation, with young people courting invisibly in the high-backed gallery pews, and sidesmen struggling to keep order.
 He dealt with this - but at the cost of losing the young people.
 He made the customary but controversial 'innovations' of the time - a choral service with a surpliced choir, the Litany as a separate service and the new-fangled Harvest Festival (which became very popular).
 He also abolished some pew rents in favour of a weekly offertory; this was less successful, as it was about this time that the better-off began to move away from the area.
 In his time the chancel was created, as explained above.
 He complained when he came that the most prominent object in the church was the pulpit, secondly the reading desk and thirdly the clerk's desk.

 church responded to the shipbuilders' strike, when many skilled men had